phodal/awesome-iot/README.md

 * [seL4 Microkernel](http://sel4.systems/) - The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is available as open source.
 * [Snappy Ubuntu Core](http://developer.ubuntu.com/en/snappy/) - Canonical, A new, transactionally updated Ubuntu for clouds and devices.
 * **[TinyOS ★ 543 ⧗ 0](https://github.com/tinyos/tinyos-main)** - designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
-* [Zephyr](https://github.com/cfriedt/zephyr) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
+* [Zephyr ★ 12 ⧗ 5](https://github.com/cfriedt/zephyr) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.

 ## Platform